 Snorkeling and diving?
 Fishing or other watersports?
 Just plain sailing?
 Whatever your interests are, there is a service to help make sure that you get to enjoy it during your stay in Old San Juan.
 Some tourists are so bold to head down to the nearest marina and try and find a local sailor to take them out for a quick sail for a cash offering, but it is recommended you hire a reputable company known for providing this service instead.

-If you merely want to get out onto the water, without the stress and cost associated with renting a boat you can take an excursion.
-Want to know more what it's like and what's included?
-Check out the listing that follows for information on area day sailing companies.
+If you're simply wanting to experience some time on the open water, without the stress and cost involved with renting a boat you can join an excursion.
+Take a look at the chart that follows for information on area day sailing companies.

 |Castillo Tours||(787) 791-6195||101 Calle Doncella - Condado District|